rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 > For example if you used `acme_user_di` as service_prefix then use
 > `acme_user_di.user_provider.username` instead.

+**Caution:**

+> NEVER use `fos_user.username` or `fos_user.username_email` for your user-system, doing so will break the authentication
+> when the current user-system is changed.
+Using the user-system's user-provider ensures you always get the correct service.

 Next, take a look at and examine the `firewalls` section.
 Here we have declared a firewall named `main`.
 By specifying `form_login`, you have told the Symfony2 framework that any time a request is made to this firewall that leads to the